GSA/digitalgov.gov/content/communities/federal-crowdsourcing-and-citizen-science.md

 ## Learn More

 The community is open to all federal practitioners working on, funding, or just interested in learning more about crowdsourcing and citizen science.
 Anyone with a .gov or .mil email address can join our listserv by <a href="mailto:listserv@listserv.gsa.gov" target="_blank">emailing the listserv</a>.
-The message should have no subject and the body should say ‚Äú**subscribe FCPCCS**.‚Äù¬ Be sure to remove your signature from the body of the e-mail, so that the message remains blank.
+The message should have no subject and the body should say ‚Äú**subscribe FCPCCS**.‚Äù Be sure to remove your signature from the body of the e-mail, so that the message remains blank.

 <div style="text-align: center">
   <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>